 A series of short trails on the plateau leads through a maze of tall wild flowers that bloom in the spring.
 At the center of one trail is a wooden platform with benches.
 In the late afternoon, people can sit here and watch many small birds dart in and out of the flowers.
 Another trail leads to a riverbed with a beautifully preserved California landscape containing huge oak trees, large grass and fields of native California plants.
 Bike trails and running trails lead all the way down to the beach.

-In 2012, the Costa Mesa Lions Club moved the annual Fish Fry from Lions Park to Fairview Park.
+The Costa Mesa Lions Club hosts the annual Fish Fry at Fairview Park each June.
 The event attracts between 10,000-20,000 people.
 Admission is free, fish dinners cost $10, and there are carnival rides and prize drawings.
 Various kinds of entertainment are also presented.
-Held during the beginning of June each year, the Fish Fry is presented to help raise money for local schools, clubs and other community organizations.
+The Fish Fry is presented to help raise money for local schools, clubs and other community organizations.

 Take a 360 tour